raaaghavv/kanban-board/README.md

 ## Make your first To-Do: [Open](https://kanbanto-do.netlify.app/)

 A lightweight Kanban board built with HTML, CSS, and vanilla JavaScript.
-Tasks are stored in localStorage so they persist across page refreshes—no backend required.
+Tasks are stored in localStorage so they persist across page refreshes.

 ## ✨ Features